wuserena/ollama_chatbot/SocialWorker/README.md

 # Social Worker Chatbot
+our LLM-based agent framework integrates three key components: a personal information database, a tool-use module, and a conversation flow controller.

-📘 1.
-Personal Information Database
+1. Personal Information Database
-This module enables the chatbot to:

-Track the patient’s medical history

-Store personalized user profiles

-Maintain awareness of health status and care concepts

-It serves as the memory system, allowing the agent to provide contextually accurate and patient-specific responses.
+This module allows agents to track the patient's medical history, store personalized profiles, and maintain an understanding of core health and support concepts.

-🛠️ 2.
-Tool-Use Module
+2. Tool-Use Module
-The tool-use module allows the chatbot to perform real-world tasks by calling system functions.
-Key capabilities include:
+Agents can access core system functions, including:\

-Saving user preferences and medical history
+  1. Saving user preferences and medical history

-Scheduling and syncing reminders/events with the calendar
+  2. Save reminder or event (sync calendar)

-Managing ongoing reminders and notifications
+  3. Managing reminders and calendar events

-Sending alerts for tasks or appointments
+  4. Providing notifications for tasks or appointments

-Recording and sharing memos with care teams
+  5. Recording and sharing memos with care teams

-Contacting emergency services or healthcare professionals
+  6. Contacting emergency resources or healthcare professionals

-Retrieving data from stored history or preferences
+  7. Pull out information from previously saved medical history or preferences

-Accessing real-time information (e.g., weather, search queries)
+  8. Accessing real-time information (e.g., weather, web searches)

-Performing web searches upon patient request
+  9. Search web at patient’s request.

-These tools empower the chatbot to move beyond conversation and into actionable patient support.
+These tools extend the agent's utility beyond conversation into real-world support tasks.

-💬 3.
-Conversation Flow Controller
+3. Conversation Flow Controller\
-This module classifies the user’s intent and guides the conversation across multiple topics, including:
+This module enables the agent to classify and transition between different conversational topics, including:

-Medical & functional information
+  1. Patient Information: Medical & Functional

-Exercise & therapy routines
+  2. Patient Information: Exercise & Therapy

-Greetings and small talk
+  3. Greetings

-Reminder setup and follow-up

-Answering patient questions
+  4. Reminders
+  5. Patient Questions

-Daily check-ins
+  6. Daily Check-Ins and

-Medication support
+  7. Medication Support

-The flow controller dynamically selects the next conversational step based on the patient’s response.
-It coordinates with both the personal information database and the tool-use module to generate personalized, meaningful outputs.
+The conversation flow is dynamically determined based on the patient's responses.
+The agent can invoke tools, take actions, and generate personalized recommendations and responses by referencing information from the personal database.
 ## System Environment

 * Running Chatbot